The 2015 Virginia Screenwriting Competition

 books about screenwriting.
 If you are unsure about an acceptable format, you may

 want to check some of the resources listed below.
+We cannot emphasize enough how important proper format is in getting your screenplay moved forward in the competition.

-It is also important to check your screenplay carefully for typographical or other kinds of errors, as well as missing pages.
+It is also extremely important to check your screenplay carefully for typographical or other kinds of errors, as well as missing pages.
 In the view of some judges, sloppy work can make the difference between a winning and a non-winning screenplay.

 RESOURCES FOR WRITERS